The Rhine is a hiking trail and a trading, border, energy and boundary river

 For example, two hydroelectric power stations are 20 kilometres away.
 These do not make life easier for the salmon, although fish ladders may offer perspective in the long term.

-Until the French conquests by Napoleon (1769-1821) from 1798, the Rhine was not so much a border river but primarily a trade route and the preferred means of transport for people.
-The large wooden rafts, 300-400 meters long, sometimes 50 meters wide and with more than 500 paying passengers and goods, also testified to this.
+Until the French conquests by Napoleon (1769-1821) in 1798, the Rhine was not so much a border river as it was a primary trade route and the preferred means of transportation for people.
+The large wooden rafts, measuring 300-400 meters in length, sometimes 50 meters in width, and accommodating more than 500 paying passengers and goods, also testified to this.

 Beeld: Museum De Bastei, Nijmegen

 They sailed, or drifted, with the current, mainly via Nijmegen to the delta in Rotterdam.
 Many Swiss emigrants also used this means of transport!
-The trade of goods, including wood and salt, primarily occurred on the Rhine, with Schaffhausen, Rheinfelden, and Basel as important transhipment points.
+The trade of goods, including wood and salt, primarily took place on the Rhine, with Schaffhausen, Rheinfelden, and Basel serving as important transhipment points.

-The centuries-old political, economic, judicial, and personal relationships between the Bishopric of Konstanz (Constance) and the old Swiss Confederation, including the county of Baden, show it.
-Moreover, Alemannic language was also shared.
+The centuries-old political, economic, judicial, and personal relationships between the Bishopric of Konstanz (Constance) and the old Swiss Confederation, including the county of Baden, show this.
+Moreover, the Alemannic language was also shared.

 The bridge over the Rhine from Kaiserstuhl to Hohentengen